Master of Public Administration (M.P.A.)

 The Master of Public Administration (MPA) degree prepares professionals to capably manage public sector processes and effectively implement public policy decisions.
 Graduates will be ready to advance their careers in management and leadership positions in a wide range of public-focused organizations, including government agencies, non-profit and other nongovernmental organizations, private firms, and advocacy groups.
 As the only MPA program offered by an ABA accredited law school in the nation, special attention is given to statutes, regulations and strategic use of legal processes.

 Thirty-six (36)-course units distributed across four areas of competency must be completed to receive the MPA.
-PUB 251 must be taken during the first semester and PUB 252 during the final semester.
+PUB 251 should be taken during the first semester and PUB 252 during the final semester.
 Optional areas of concentration require an additional six (6) units.

 The MPA may be pursued part-time or full-time.
 Admissions are made in the fall and in the spring.